Frequently asked question (FAQ)

 doublezerod

-under a root user but as of v0.21.0 it runs as an unprivileged user with appropriate CAP_NET_* permissions to the devices it needs to communicate with.
+under a root user but as of v0.21.0 it runs as an unprivileged user with appropriate CAP_NET_* permissions to the devices with which it needs to communicate.